Lapin0t/phd-manuscript/main/04_ogs.typ

 machine strategy, which is empty in concordance with @def-ogs-strat.]
 The
-function starts by computing the normal form $(o, gamma)$, where $o$ is a named observation and $gamma$ the filling assigment.
-Then, it plays the move $o$ and stores the new filling $gamma$ besides the currently stored assigment $sigma$ by copairing of assigments.
+function starts by computing the normal form $(o, gamma)$, where $o$ is a named observation and $gamma$ the filling assignment.
+Then, it plays the move $o$ and stores the new filling $gamma$ besides the currently stored assignment $sigma$ by copairing of assignments.
 To detail the typing, assuming $Psi = (Gamma, Delta)$, we have

 $ sigma & cl Delta & asgn("Val") Gamma \